Patents - Ukraine: Lexology GTDT Practice Guides

-The specialised IP court, the Ukrainian High IP Court, emerging as a result of recent judicial reform, is in the process of formation.
-On 13 February 2020, the court was officially registered, but it is not operational yet.
+The specialised IP court, the High IP Court, emerging as a result of recent judicial reform, is in the process of formation.
+On 13 February 2020, the court was officially registered, but it is not yet operational.

 Trial format and timing

 - What is the format of a patent infringement trial?

 A patent infringement trial follows the general format of a civil litigation trial.
 Each party must submit the evidence (experts’ opinions, documents, material evidence, written testimonials, electronic evidence, etc) along with the statement of claim (plaintiff) and statement of defence (defendant).

 The duration of a trial prescribed by the rules of procedure is 90 days from the initiation of the proceedings (it can be prolonged by 30 days by the court or based on a party’s request); however, in practice, patent infringement trials can last much longer owing to a number of factors, such as the involvement of court-appointed experts, the amount of evidence the court needs to review and the motions raised by the parties.

 On average, it takes six to eight months for the court of first instance to issue a judgment on the merits.
 Cross-examination of witnesses is permitted if inconsistencies in their testimonies have to be resolved.
 In the court of first instance, the case is heard by one judge.
 Appeals are heard by a panel of three judges.

 - What are the burdens of proof for establishing infringement, invalidity and unenforceability of a patent?